Doronov-IV/learning-programming/README.md

 ## Intellectika

 ### Delegation (~ 1 week)
 Basic syntax via practice on a custom 'Paint'-like application using GDI+.
-Implementing graphics action with lambda-expressions, dealling with closure.
+Implementing graphics actions with lambda-expressions, dealling with closure.
 Actions stacking dispatch for managing delegate data in collections.

 ### Concurrency (actual)
 Basic api, working on a custom application that calculates PI number via Monte Carlo technique.